Mill Creek Project

 About mid-way through its journey to the Brodhead, Mill Creek flows through the developed area of Mountainhome, the village center of Barrett Township.

-BWA received a grant to develop a Coldwater Conservation Plan for the Mill and Rattlesnake creeks.
+With a grant from the Coldwater Heritage Partnership, BWA developed a Coldwater Conservation Plan for the Mill and Rattlesnake creeks.
 Read the Plan here.
 Read the report on macro-invertebrates in Mill Creek, here, and on a fish survey here.
 View a map of the watershed.

-A second grant was received to develop green infrastructure projects in the Village of Mountainhome, and host workshops for homeowners and businesses on green practices they can adopt to protect Mill Creek and other streams in the area.
-Check the Greening Mountainhome page to learn more about that project.
+With a grant from the National fish and Wildlife Foundation, several green infrastructure projects will be installed in the Village of Mountainhome.
+Go-Green-at Home workshops showcase projects to protect Mill Creek and other streams in the area.
+Check the Greening Mountainhome page to learn more.